mug1wara26/Yet-Another-Blog/blogs/003-kotlc.md

 ![elements](./003-kotlc/elements.png)

-To evaluate expressions, the user has access to a set of buttons in th top right corner.
+To evaluate expressions, the user has access to a set of buttons in the top right corner.
 They can evaluate the expression completely or step by step.
 They can also pause the animated evaluation whenever desired.
 We hope that this flexible system can facilitate learning and understanding of the lambda calculus evaluation process.

 ![eval_buttons](./003-kotlc/eval_buttons.png)